Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 2.6.
 Make golems vulnerable to specific spell effects (for BG:SoD, BG2:EE and EET) This component modifies a number of spells so that they can affect specific golem types in a different and sometimes unexpected way.
-Some spells may cause special harmful effects while other improve or even change the nature of golems.
+Some spells may cause special harmful effects while others improve or even change the nature of golems.
 You can find out more in "golem_information.txt".

 2.7.
 Reduce weapon immunities for constructed golems (for BG:SoD, BG2:EE and EET)